Skip to main content

 STX7118 is built for controlled environments with low particle and low-linting performance.
 Even so, no textile product is truly particle-free.
 Treat mop covers like a contamination-controlled component: control bag opening, staging, wetting, change-out intervals, and how the cover contacts non-clean surfaces between passes.

-Practical cleanroom use guidance (technicians and engineers)
+Practical cleanroom use guidance:

 • Change-out discipline: Treat each cover as a controlled-use surface.
 Replace covers frequently (per your SOP) to prevent re-deposition of residues and to maintain consistent wetting and contact.